inbo/protocolsource/CONTRIBUTING.md

 For adding a **pre-existing version of a protocol that was written in `docx` format**, follow the steps to [create a new protocol](#workflow-new), except in the second step:

 -   a subject-matter specialist uses `protocolhelper::create_protocol()` (or one of its shortcut functions `create_sfp()` or `create_spp()`) to convert the `docx` protocol to Rmarkdown files.
 See section [From an existing docx protocol](#from-an-existing-docx-protocol).
--   the old protocol-code from the pre-existing `docx` protocol will likely not correspond with the new protocol-code.
-Mention this in the protocol-specific `NEWS.md` file.
+-   the old protocol-number from the pre-existing `docx` protocol can be re-used and specified in through the `protocol_number` argument.
+You can check the list of pre-existing protocol numbers using `protocolhelper:::reserved_codes`.
+Mention in the protocol-specific `NEWS.md` file that your new protocol was created starting from this pre-existing protocol.
 Use the new protocol-code to create a new branch with `checklist::new_branch()`
 -   If the section titles in the `docx` version of the protocol comply with section titles in the templates used by the `protocolhelper` package, then you will normally not see Rmarkdown file names starting with the same number.
 Otherwise, the function will have written both empty template Rmarkdown files as well as Rmarkdown files resulting from conversion of the `docx` file.
 (Note that `NEWS.md` and `index.Rmd` are always created from the `protocolhelper` templates.)
 In that case, you need to make changes (renaming files, deleting redundant files) so that Rmarkdown file names comply with the [template Rmarkdown files](https://github.com/inbo/protocolhelper/tree/main/inst/rmarkdown/templates).
     - if this is the case, it will also be detected by `protocolhelper::check_structure()`.
 So it is advised to use this function to detect these and other problems.
 -   continue the steps outlined for a new protocol.